Everest Base Camp Helicopter Trek

 • Staff insurance, allowances, food, and accommodation

-• Trek completion certificate, trekking map, t-shirt duffel bag (upon request)
+• Trek completion certificate, trekking map, t-shirt, duffel bag (upon request)

 • Group welcome dinner at a typical Nepalese restaurant with a cultural performance